wesbos/beginner-javascript-notes/notes/Module 9꞉ Gettin' Loopy.md

 As you can see we have everyones name and age.

-So once again, that is what Map does.
+That is what `map` does.
 It takes in some data that doesn't look exactly how you like it.
 You do a bunch of data massaging and then spit it out the other end.

 ---